cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 To generate the gadget polynomials, the prover evaluates the validity circuit, and records the values on each input wire of each call to each gadget.
 This is accomplished by "wrapping" each gadget in a class `ProveGadget` that records the wire inputs.
-We list this class in {{gadget-wrappers}}.
-We denote the value of the `j`-th wire for the `k`-th invocation of gadget `g` as `g.wires[j][k]`.
+This class is listed in {{gadget-wrappers}}.
+Denote the value of the `j`-th wire for the `k`-th invocation of gadget `g` as `g.wires[j][k]`.

-Next, we compute each of the "wire polynomials" for each gadget.
-For each wire polynomial, we take one prove randomness value and designate it the "wire seed" for that polynomial.
+Next, the prover computes each of the "wire polynomials" for each gadget.
+For each wire polynomial, take one prove randomness value and designate it the "wire seed" for that polynomial.
 The `j`-th wire polynomial is the lowest degree polynomial that evaluates to the "wire seed" at one point and `g.wires[j][k]` at a sequence of other points.
-We obtain the gadget polynomial by evaluating the gadget on the wire polynomials.
+The gadget polynomial is obtained by evaluating the gadget on the wire polynomials.

 ~~~ python
 def prove(self,